haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

     If the data comes from a camera sensor:
     - `Color`: [H, W, 4], `torch.uint8`.
 RGB+Alpha values..
     - `PositionSegmentation`: [H, W, 4], `torch.int16`.
-The first 3 dimensions stand for (x, y, z) coordinates in the OpenGL/Blender convension.
+The first 3 dimensions stand for (x, y, z) coordinates in the OpenGL/Blender convention.
 The unit is millimeters.
 The last dimension represents segmentation ID, see the [Segmentation data section](#segmentation-data) for more details.

 - `sensor_param`: parameters of each sensor, which varies depending on type of sensor
   - `{sensor_uid}`: